So what can you do in a case like that?

 — from “The Whale” by Burl Ives

 In 2018 I posted a guide to candidates and organizations worth supporting for the midterm elections.
-I’ll be doing the same for the 2020 elections later next year, but for now, I want to recommend the following organizations worth supporting outside of any specific election cycle.
+I’ll be doing the same for the 2020 elections once the primaries are over and we know who the Democratic Presidential and Senatorial candidates will be, but for now, I want to recommend the following organizations worth supporting outside of any specific election cycle.

 I support them all with monthly donations.
 If you aren’t currently supporting any political organizations on a regular basis, please consider doing so with one or more of these groups.
 It doesn’t have to be a lot.
 Maybe just what you spend on video streaming, or coffee, each month.
 As I’ve written before, it’s like voting: not so much about what any one vote can do, as what can happen if enough of us do it.